nclsndr/design-tokens-format-module/README.md

 - [ ] Expose validation only API
 - [ ] Expose parse API with options for alias resolution and metadata population
 - [ ] Expose proper types for external consumers
+- [ ] Add support for circular aliasing detection when not resolving aliases